mguideng/stringmatch-siteselect-nv/README.md

 -   `4script`: contains the R scripts for the two-step process outlined below

 **Step 1 - Screen PDF reports for presence of survey.**
 Start with script `1 script-to-screen-ssf.R`, which converts from PDF to text format (character vectors) for each report.
 Contains a for-loop to check whether there is a valid survey present, which evaluates to True or False.
 Output is a list with the Boolean result for each corresponding PDF file (`ssfboolean.csv`).
-After removing the false PDF reports from the source data subfolder, the final sample count is 129 total survey respondents.

 **Step 2 - Mine text from report.**
 Script `2.1 script-stringmatch-wrapperfunction.R` creates CSV versions of the PDF reports (outputs to ' the `2downloadstxt` subfolder).
 Text is mined from the CSV files using a wrapper function, which calls on an external source script (`2.2 script-stringmatch.R`).
 Regular expressions and functions for pattern matching were used to identify and extract survey ratings for the site selection factors, plus other information about the company's expansion project (e.g., county location, industry sector, number of new jobs planned, and so on).
 The results are exported to the `3finalfiles` subfolder.
 Finally, the information is combined into a single CSV file (`masterR.csv`).